Ryan Tannehill Player Prop Bets for NFL Week 9 | Tennessee vs. Los Angeles 11/7/2021

 Recent Performances

-- Last week against the Colts, Tannehill went 23-for-33 (69.7 percent) for 265 yards, while throwing three touchdowns and two interceptions.
+- Tannehill put together a 265-yard performance against the Colts last week, completing 69.7% of his passes and throwing for three touchdowns with two interceptions.

-- He also carried the ball two times for 26 yards, averaging 13 yards per attempt on the ground.
+- He tacked on two carries for 26 yards, averaging 13 yards per carry.

-- Over his last three games, Tannehill has recorded 751 passing yards (250.3 per game) while connecting on 62 of 89 passes (69.7% completion percentage), with four touchdowns and four interceptions.
+- Tannehill has racked up 751 passing yards (250.3 per game) and has a 69.7% completion percentage (62-for-89) over his last three appearances, tossing four touchdowns and four interceptions.

-- He has added 35 rushing yards (11.7 ypg) on six carries while scoring two touchdowns on the ground.
+- He's also contributed on the ground, with 35 rushing yards (11.7 ypg) on six carries with two rushing touchdowns.

 Tannehill's Tennessee Teammates